canonical/craft-actions/rockcraft-pack/README.md

     # Defaults to 'trace'.
     verbosity: 'trace'

-    # Whether to run `rockcraft test` when packing the rock.
+    # Whether to run 'rockcraft test' when packing the rock.
     # Defaults to false.
     test: false